Vietnam to tighten grip on social media livestream activity

-HANOI, July 14 (Reuters) - Vietnam's government is seeking to increase scrutiny of livestream content on social media such as Facebook (FB.O) and Google (GOOGL.O), in its latest move to rein in online activities it deems to be anti-state.
+HANOI (Reuters) - Vietnam’s government is seeking to increase scrutiny of livestream content on social media such as Facebook and Google, in its latest move to rein in online activities it deems to be anti-state.

 In a draft decree by the information and communications ministry, cross-border social media platforms operating in Vietnam must provide contact information of account operators with more than 10,000 followers or subscribers.